fghaas/sue2017/markdown/intro.md

 # Fragile Development

-Why `Scrum` is terrible, and what we should be doing instead
+Why `Scrum` is terrible, and why you should ditch it

 `_____`'s roles, artifacts, events, and rules are _immutable_ and